Our storefront will be closed until the Stay at Home order is lifted

 Can apply my rental fees toward the purchase of a new instrument?

-If your rental account is in good standing when you return your instrument, a percentage of your rental fees can be applied toward purchase of a new instrument of the same kind. (i.e. If you're renting a violin, your credit may only be applied to a new violin - not to a guitar, banjo, books, or accessories.)
+If your rental account is in good standing when you return your instrument, two thirds of your rental fees can be applied toward purchase of a new instrument of the same kind. (i.e. If you're renting a violin, your credit may only be applied to a new violin - not to a guitar, banjo, books, or accessories.)

 How do I tune this crazy thing?